ethereum-optimism/optimism/.gitbook/contents/hc/4_deploy-smart-contract.md

 l2.middleware_onion.inject(geth_poa_middleware, layer = 0)
 ```

-Next, we load the contract using the loadContract function:
+Next, we load the contract using the `loadContract()` function:

 ```solidity
 TC = loadContract(w3, "TestCounter", path_prefix + "test/TestCounter.sol")
 ```

-Here "path_prefix" indicates where the contract is located.
+Here `path_prefix` indicates where the contract is located.

 After loading the contract, we can deploy it as follows: